 If you wish to report a bug, or if you are interested in having us mirror your free-software or open-source project, please feel free to contact us at mirror[@]dogado.de.

-BivLaplaceRL is an R package that implements statistical methods from three research papers on bivariate Laplace transforms and entropy measures in reliability theory:
+BivLaplaceRL is an R package that implements statistical methods from two research papers on bivariate Laplace transforms in reliability theory, together with a set of univariate residual life tools:

 The package provides four bivariate distributions commonly used in reliability modelling.